Athenian School: Athletics

 Athenian is one of ten schools in the Bay Counties League - East.
-The school colors are terra cotta and earth; the sports teams wear orange and black.
-The full list of sports offered includes wrestling, soccer, volleyball, ultimate frisbee, tennis, dance, golf, swimming, track & field, cross country, club sailing, basketball, baseball, badminton, women's lacrosse and a variety of other non-team athletics, including hiking, fencing, yoga, outdoor adventure, and weight training.
+The school colors are terra cotta and black; the sports teams wear orange and black.
+The full list of sports offered includes wrestling, soccer, volleyball, tennis, dance, golf, swimming, track & field, cross country, basketball, baseball, badminton, women's lacrosse and a variety of other non-team athletics, including hiking, ultimate frisbee, fencing, yoga, outdoor adventure, and weight training.

 In 2024, Athenian boys basketball team won its first CIF State championship.

 Athenian Wilderness Experience (AWE)

 Athenian students in their junior year spend twenty six days backpacking in either the Sierra Nevada during the summer, or Death Valley during the spring semester.
 The course is designed to promote personal growth, develop a sense of community, and foster environmental stewardship amongst Athenian students.

 On the homecoming day, AWE participants take part in a tradition known as "Run In", during which students run from a location that is 8 miles away from the school back to the campus.